 As a young man, this is what I’ve learned so far from people who are older than me:

-1. If you are offered something beneficial, take the opportunity.
+If you are offered something beneficial, take the opportunity.

 10. Be nice but assertive when needed.

-13.Being independent is important the more you grow up.
-You should grow your independence as long as you can, but not at the cost of being cruel to your family.
+13.Being independent is important as you grow up.
+You should grow your independence as much as you can, but not at the cost of being cruel to your family.